Home > Security Settings

 You can also get the IP address of your current computer.
 Here’s an example of us getting the IP (ipv6) from our current computer and we add a wildcard to that URL so that any IP that starts with “0:0:0:0:0:0:0:” will be accepted.
 This is useful if your organization shares a set amount of IP addresses.
 For example 192.168.1.1 – 192.168.1.255 then you would add 192.168.1.*

-Checking this box means that your agents will only be able to sign in via SSO.
-They will no longer be able to use their SnapEngage password to log in.
+Checking this box means that anyone in your org will only be able to sign in via SSO.
+No one will be able to use their SnapEngage password to log in.

 You can connect SnapEngage with your Custom SAML 2.0 configuration so that users can sign in to SnapEngage using this, rather than their SnapEngage account details.
 You can read more about this here: